When Reasoning Meets Compression: Understanding the Effects of LLMs Compression on Large Reasoning Models¶

 |---|---|---|---|---|---|

-| 32_up (last-layer up_proj) | Global #1 | 20.0 | 63.1 | 63.6 | 48.9 |
+| 32_up (Last layer up_proj) | Global No.1 | 20.0 | 63.1 | 63.6 | 48.9 |

-| 32_gate | #2 in column | 33.3 | 62.1 | 67.2 | 54.2 |
+| 32_gate | Column No.2 | 33.3 | 62.1 | 67.2 | 54.2 |

-| 32_v | Last in column | 43.3 | 68.0 | 79.6 | 63.6 |
+| 32_v | Column last | 43.3 | 68.0 | 79.6 | 63.6 |

-| Unquantized baseline | - | 42.2 | 71.9 | 81.5 | 65.2 |
+| Unquantized Baseline | - | 42.2 | 71.9 | 81.5 | 65.2 |

-Quantizing only 32_up (0.7% of total weights) causes an average accuracy drop of 16.3%.
+Quantizing only 32_up (0.7% of total weights) resulted in a 16.3% drop in average accuracy!

-Effect of Protecting Critical Weights¶
+Effects of Protecting Critical Weights¶

-| Compression | Protected | AIME 2024 | FOLIO | Temporal | Avg |
+| Compression | Protection | AIME 2024 | FOLIO | Temporal | Avg |

 |---|---|---|---|---|---|